BrendanGasparin/100-days-of-code-2022/log.md

 Just noticed that my links to work for the last several days are just my freeCodeCamp profile.
 It's good to learn new things, but according to the #100DaysOfCode challenge I'm supposed to be building my own projects.
 I should code my own stuff more in between doing tutorials.

 **Link(s) to work:** [FizzBuzz Generator](https://brendangasparin.github.io/fizzbuzz-js/)

+### Day 19: September 28, 2021

+**Today's Progress:** Started the #JavaScript30 challenge and did the drumkit tutorial for the second time this year.

+**Thoughts:** Not sure how I will go doing #100DaysOfCode, freeCodeCamp, The Odin Project, and the #JavaScript30 challenges at the same time.
+I'm supposed to be coding my own stuff, not doing tutorials.
+But I did learn some things from the drumkit tutorial, and it was cool to make something that functional.

+**Link(s) to work:** [JavaScript30 Drumkit](https://brendangasparin.github.io/javascript30-drumkit/)